 This also gives the capability to provide high speed data links.
 Both Antarctica New Zealand and the United States Antarctic Program utilise the Scott Base system for data links to New Zealand.
-The high-speed data links also allow us to carry radio and television programme signals, which can be used for special events.
+The high-speed data links also allow us to carry radio signals.
 The first television pictures of the new millennium were beamed live to the world from Scott Base, shortly after midnight, using our satellite link.

 Three lines are provided from the Scott Base exchange, using VHF radio links, to enable the Italian Antarctic Programme at Terra Nova Bay to have access to worldwide communications utilising our telephone network.

 Our system is part of the Telecom New Zealand network.
 As such, users at Scott Base are able to share some of the calling specials that apply from time to time.
 This can make communication to and from Scott Base quite cheap for those that work there and regular contact with home makes life here a little easier, especially during winter.

 Scott Base is powered by 2 main generators with a back-up generator system to ensure constant power.
 The generators supply heat and light to the 9 main interconnected buildings comprising Scott Base.
 These buildings have a combined floor area of 4468 sq m of which 570 sq m is used for accommodation.
 The base is maintained at 18-20 degrees inside.